 Marinating: Soak the tempeh in your favorite marinade for at least 30 minutes or even overnight to infuse it with flavor.
-Whether it’s a tangy BBQ sauce, a savory soy-ginger mix, or a simple olive oil and herb infusion, marinating will elevate the final dish.
+Marinating will elevate the final dish, whether it’s a tangy BBQ sauce, a savory soy-ginger mix, or a simple olive oil and herb infusion.

 Baking Basics: Oven Settings and Times